hugoledoux/msc_geomatics_thesis_typst/README.md

 ## What is Typst?

 It's the "new LaTeX": simpler to learn, simpler to modify the layout, 9423.6X faster.
-But also, at the moment, has less features, can be a bit buggy, the basecode changes often (which can break some functions), etc.
+But also, at the moment, has fewer features, can be a bit buggy, the base code changes often (which can break some functions), etc.

-So great to use, but be warned.
+So great to use, but be warned a bit...

 ## How to use this template?